laith43d/juju/readme.md

 * `pip install -r requirements.txt`
 * `pip install --editable .`
 * Use `juju` command to build your application, or you can build everything manually.
+* Use `python db.py` to manage database tasks from the command line.
-* Scaffolding will be added soon.
+* Quick start guide as well as video tutorials will be available soon.

 ## Contributing